latracal/wpgrigora-docs/docs/blocks/advanced-group.md

 **Gradient** : Here we can display two more colors in smooth transition.
 Gradient is available in two types i.e. lenear and Radial.
 Angles can also be changed.

 **Image** : Here we can add image (only one) to the background.
 Transition time can also be set using slider.
 Minimum Time is 0.1 sec, Maximum time is 5 sec and default time is 1 sec.
+We can also toggle on fixed button to fix the in background.

 ## Background Overlay